 It has been a long and pensive non-public time for me, kicked into gear by the emotional trip to my property followed fast on the heels by Thanksgiving with family, and then as usual, ruminations on all kinds of things.
 While I’ve written some offline to keep the creative trickle alive, the rest of me was offline doing some internal processing.
 I’ve even eschewed most music, except for Philip Wesley’s new offering “Transcend” (no, I don’t get paid), I just sincerely appreciate this artist’s talent and his ability to capture emotion in his musical output.
 I suspect he might bleed into the piano a bit when he writes his music.
-But maybe that’s just my weird perception at play 🙂 One of my current ‘repeat’ plays is ‘Unbridled Spirit’, which you can listen to in part at this link.
-This album is so new there is no YouTube offering that I can find except a cover that lacks the intention behind the original artist’s playing.
+But maybe that’s just my weird perception at play 🙂 One of my current ‘repeat’ plays is ‘Unbridled Spirit’, which you can listen to here at this link.

 One of the thoughts that I tried to communicate to the new widow is that with loss and pain also comes new things and abilities to be uncovered.
 It is difficult to see in the early days or even years.
 And perhaps again it is my own unique perspective at work here.
 It is simply the way it has worked for me, and every individual is different.
 Some remain in the cocoon of who they have become in a partnership, and others realize as I did, that life is too short and lacking guarantees to live differently than you desire to live.
 It is a time when, uncoupled from the pulling team that you were by circumstances, you can choose to peel away things and re-discover yourself, or work on the things you let lay or subsumed to be part of a coupling.
 All such endeavors require a partial denial of self in some way generally, although I suppose there might be exceptions (as there always are!)
 It is often a step into the Unknown.
 A warrior(ess) is someone who overcomes their own inner voice, regardless of whose tone that voice carries internally.